Scha77en/DEMO_Prototype/README.md

 - **CDN for Static Assets** Serving JavaScript, CSS and images via a Content Delivery Network so users worldwide download assets from the nearest edge location, cutting latency.

+ **Future Consideration**
+  If the app needs to scale further or handle a large number of client-side requests, reintroducing an API route (e.g., `/api/users`) could be beneficial.
+  - **Why?**
+    - Centralizes request handling, making it easier to monitor, log, and secure client requests.
+    - Allows the API to scale independently of the client-side logic.
+    - Provides a standard interface for other parts of the app or external systems to consume data.